SAM 2++: Tracking Anything at Any Granularity: SAM 2++: Unified Tracking Model

-\textbf{Output Unification via Unified Decoder.} To unify the output of various tasks, we extended the Mask Decoder of SAM 2 as \textit{Unified Decoder}, which also processes memory-conditioned image embeddings, prompt embeddings, and learnable tokens.
-For the SOT task, the outer box of the mask output $M^{N}_{box}$ cannot be used as task output because the complexity of the mask reduces the accuracy of the box, which focuses on the center point's position and target scale.
-Instead, we add a Corner-based Head~\citep{yan2021learning_stark}, $\mathbf{CornHead}$, which explicitly optimizes for the accuracy and stability of the bounding box and is widely used in the SOT task, to produce box predictions.
-As for the PT task, rather than direct point coordinates, we obtained point predictions in terms of mask predictions by soft-argmax operation during training or argmax operation during inference.
-This specific design aims for the output of the point task to be consistent with the source of memory, thereby achieving a unified encoding mask output for memory information of different granularities, and also helps to optimize model training.
-In summary, our unified decoder can be written as: where $M_{mask}^{i}$, $B_{box}^{i}$, and $P_{point}^{i}$ are task predictions. represent the $i_{th}$ candidate prediction for three tasks, which are rated by their corresponding iou scores $O_{IoU}^{i}$.
+\textbf{Output Unification via Unified Decoder.} To unify the output of various tasks, we extend the Mask Decoder of SAM 2 as \textit{Unified Decoder}, which also processes memory-conditioned image embeddings, prompt embeddings, and learnable tokens, and make lightweight task-specific changes on top of the shared mask-form output.
+For the SOT task, directly deriving the outer box from the mask output $M^{N}_{box}$ cannot provide an ideal task output, because the complexity of the mask reduces box accuracy and the outer-box operation lacks a direct training gradient.
+Instead, we add a Corner-based Head~\cite{yan2021learning_stark}, $\mathbf{CornHead}$, which explicitly optimizes the position and scale of the bounding box and is widely used in the SOT task, to produce box predictions.
+As for the PT task, rather than adding an extra coordinate regression head, we obtain point coordinates from the mask output through a soft-argmax operation during training to ensure gradient flow and an argmax operation during inference.
+This design aligns point prediction with the Gaussian prompt and the mask source used by Memory Encoder, thereby keeping the point output consistent with the unified memory representation and helping optimize model training.
+In summary, our unified decoder can be written as: